jeremyfouquet/unlock/README.md

 ## Create config

-For connected the mongodb you need to create .env file on root project and place the personnal information like .env.example
+For connected the mongodb you need to create .env file on root project and place the personal information like .env.example

 ## Running the project